More than a century of good neighbors on the river

 The club holds a deep archive of early photographs, press clippings, leases, and records.
 A selection from the founding decades is below.

-Historical details on this page are drawn from the club’s own records and history page, together with the historic-preservation record of Boathouse Row: the “Historic Boathouse Row” river-tour guide (2008) and the Washington Yacht Club National Register and DC Landmark application (2019).
+Historical details on this page are drawn from the club’s own records and history page, together with the historic-preservation record of Boathouse Row: the “Historic Boathouse Row” river-tour guide (2008), the Washington Yacht Club National Register and DC Landmark application (2019), and the Washington Yacht Club’s history of Historic Boathouse Row.

 A century in the papers